clickworkorange/AVR-PWM-RTU/README.md

 ### Goals
 * Design the full circuit and create PCB layouts in KiCAD
-* Trigger EEPROM writes with a "save parameters" Modbus register
 * Enforce limits on register values and validate input parameters
 * Make slave address & comms parameters settable through Modbus registers
 * Incorporate a reset button to return the EEPROM to factory defaults